THE SIDE PLANK EXERCISE

 Side Planks With Rotations / Twists

-Side planks with rotations is a great way to add a dynamic component to this exercise.
+Side planks with rotations are a great way to add a dynamic component to this exercise.
 Simply raise your top hand up into the air directly above you, and then slowly lower that hand down towards your armpit.
 Continue going through this rotation for at least 5 repetitions per side.

 It is important that you do not allow excessive rotation of the spine while performing this exercise.
 I still want you to maintain your core tight and your glutes activated.